rsadsb/adsb_deku/apps/README.md

 ## Mouse Bindings
 ### Tabs
-Control the current tab my clicking on the top-right text.
+Control the current tab by clicking on the top-right text.

 ### Map and Coverage
-Control the position of the lat/long center by dragging your mouse and scroll out/in to control zoom.
+Control the position of the lat/long center by dragging your mouse/finger and scroll out/in to control zoom.

+### Touchsreen
+Use the `--touchscreen` option for enabling three buttoms for Zoom In/Zoom Out/Reset screen.
+This enables those features for platforms without keyboard and mouse usage.

 ## Key Bindings